lpenz/ghaction-version-gen/README.md

   The output itself is the tag, with the optional `v` stripped.

+  This output can be overriden via the `OVERRIDE_VERSION_TAGGED` environment variable.

 - `version_commit`: for repositories that deploy on tags and on all commits to `master` or `main`.
 It's defined if the github event was a push of a tag or of one of those branches.